The Captive (2025 film)

 The Captive (El cautivo) is a 2025 adventure drama film directed by Alejandro Amenábar.
-It stars Julio Peña as Miguel de Cervantes, tackling the latter's spell in captivity in Algiers.
+It stars Julio Peña as Miguel de Cervantes, and explores Cervantes' five-year spell in captivity in Algiers navigating a relationship with Hasán Bajá, played by Alessandro Borghi.
 It is a Spanish-Italian co-production.

 The film premiered at the 2025 Toronto International Film Festival on 7 September, followed by its theatrical release in Spain by Buena Vista International on 12 September 2025.
+It won Best Makeup and Hairstyles at the 40th Goya Awards.

 Plot

 The plot explores the plight of wounded navy soldier Miguel de Cervantes after being taken captive to Algiers in 1575, involving his attempts to escape, the development of his skills for storytelling, and a romance with the governor of Algiers.
 (Note: The plot echoes the accusations launched against Cervantes by Blanco de Paz, a Dominican friar in captivity in Algiers, of "dealings and familiarity" with the Turk and of "vicious, ugly, and dishonest things", which according to Amenábar, could only refer to homosexuality.)